Edited By : Renée Deveney

 Get your free case review today.

-Because of extensive recalls during many years, the FDA has commissioned safety reports, issued warnings and involved the Department of Justice in an extreme case.
-Recalls occurred because patients experienced hernia mesh injuries, the mesh products had a high failure rate or the packaging was inadequate or incorrect in some way and posed a threat or risk of injury.
+Because of extensive recalls over many years, the FDA has commissioned safety reports and issued warnings about various hernia mesh products.
+Recalls occurred because patients experienced hernia mesh injuries, the mesh products had a high failure rate or the packaging was inadequate and posed a threat or risk of injury.

 If you discover that your hernia mesh has been recalled, consult your surgeon for additional information so they can evaluate your situation and provide guidance on medical interventions or monitoring.
 Keep all documentation related to your hernia mesh, including records and communications with health care providers.

 Hernia mesh lawsuits for related complications are ongoing.
-Remember, each case is unique, and it’s important to consult with a legal professional who can provide personalized advice based on your circumstances and injuries.
+Remember, each case is unique, and it’s essential to consult with a legal professional who can provide personalized advice based on your circumstances and injuries.

 Please seek the advice of a qualified professional before making decisions about your health or finances.